 After completing undergraduate studies in Kerala, he immigrated to Canada where he did his post-graduation.
 When his doctoral studies came to an unfair end due to lack of research funding, it also in part led to his failure in married life.
 With great disappointment, he left Canada and returned to India to pursue a career in teaching.
 Now he is divorced and leads a lonely life focusing on academics and film making.
 Despite the many bitter experiences in life, he maintains a positive attitude and continues to fight the odds.

 Satheesh is the only son of late T.J.
 Paulose and late M.Y.
 Annamma.
 His father was a Biology Teacher who received recognition from NCERT, for incorporating innovative methods in science teaching.
 His father also received a number of prestigious awards from the Y’s Men International, where he served as a District Governor.
 His mother was a Hindi Teacher trained in Agra.
 His only son, Sheldon Abraham Paul lives in Toronto with his ex-wife Sheeba Abraham.
-Sheldon is a Political Science student at Concordia University, Ottawa, Canada.
+Sheldon is a Policy Studies student at Carleton University, Ottawa, Canada.

 His only sister Dr. Rani Paul MBBS, MRCP is married to Dr. Anil Ninan MBBS, MD.
 They are settled in UK with their daughter Dr. Ann Susan Ninan MBBS and son Rohan Jacob Ninan, an Economics student at Swansea University.
 Her in-laws P.N.Ninan, Chartered Accountant and Dr. Lillikkutti MBBS, MD live in Palamoottil House, Mavelikkara.
 Her sister-in-law Dr.Leena MBBS and husband Biju, Chartered Accountant are settled in the United States.